sourcehut-mirrors/fennel-ls/docs/linting.md

 * `codeDescription`: Use the name of your function.

 ### Testing:
-I will think about this later. :)
+I will think about this later. :) For now see examples in `test/lint.fnl`.